A1 Belarus: Helping children

 In September 2019, А1 became a general sponsor of Junior football school.
 The sponsorship involves several directions for development of children and youth sport, including creation of the A1 Junior brand and purchase of the new equipment for the club's players.

 On December 28, 2019 A1 was the general partner of the Viennese Ball held in the Palace of Independence.
 Following the results of the event, the company provided financial assistance to the civic association “SOS Children's Villages Belarus”.

 On June 23, 2020 A1 started the charitable sport action “100 hours with А1”.
 Following the results of the action, A1 provided financial assistance to the Republican children palliative medicine clinical center.
 On June 1, 2021, the second season of “100 gadzin z A1” campaign, connected with the theme of ecology, was launched.
 As a result of the A1 action, 50,000 rubles were transferred to the International Public Organization SOS-Children's Villages.
 The allocated funds were used to install 300 solar panels and an air heat pump in the Mogilev SOS-Children's Village.
 Now it is expected to plant an alley with named trees of active participants of the action on the territory of the Borovlyany SOS-Children's Village.

+On August 20, 2023, the A1 company held a sports and music charity festival “U adnym rytme z A1” at the Dynamo stadium in Minsk.
+Thanks to the participants in various sports activities following the event, A1 provided sponsorship to the Republican Center for the Rehabilitation of Disabled Children for the purchase of high-tech innovative diagnostic equipment.